Man United in maelstrom as Liverpool heads to Old Trafford | Sports-Games

 And imagine if United is beaten again on Monday, to open a season with three straight defeats for the first time in the Premier League era (from 1992).
 How huge would the fourth game — against Southampton away — be for Ten Hag then?
 Liverpool defender Virgil van Dijk isn't taking anything for granted, though, even if his team beat United 5-0 and 4-0 last season.

-"They're not in the best situation, confidence-wise, probably, but it's the perfect game to turn it around for them."
+''Obviously they're not in the best situation, confidence-wise, probably, but it's the perfect game to turn it around for them.''
 The same could be said for Liverpool, which has also underwhelmed so far with draws against Fulham and Crystal Palace and is already four points behind title rival Manchester City.

 Liverpool keeps getting off to slow starts, too, having conceded first in eight of its last nine matches in all competitions.